"What's a Telka?"

 How do I request Telka's services?"

 Telka schedules all of her own appointments.
 Email is the fastest way to reach her directly.
-Email inquires are usually answered within the same business day.
-Although she would love to personally accommodate each and every new request for services, she is just not able to do so.
-Telka will ask you questions to help determine if her services are your best fit.
+Email inquiries are usually answered within the same business day.
+Although she would love to personally accommodate each and every new request for services, high demand for services makes this impossible.
+Telka will ask questions to help determine if her services are your best fit.
 If email is not available to you, simply call her office phone number to leave a confidential voice message.
 Please note Telka only retrieves voicemail messages when she is in her East Lansing office.
 Messages left when she out of the office will be returned during the next business day.
+Please also note that voice mails are difficult to retrieve accurately if voices are mumbled, speech is rapid or cell reception is poor.

 Telka does not offer walk-in or emergency services.
 If you have a medical emergency please call 911 or report to your nearest emergency room.
 Locally, emergency mental health assistance is available through Ingham, Eaton and Clinton County Community Mental Health.